About the Owner

 license as a high school graduation present from his parents, says

 he's the only one in his family to become a pilot, so he didn't

 inherit his passion.
 His interest in vintage aircraft started early,

 Herrick, who personally owns more than 35 vintage aircraft, one of

 the largest holdings of its type in the

-After not flying for decades, Greg purchased his first vintage aircraft, a 1943 Fairchild PT-23, and brushed up on his “tail-dragger” flying skills.
+After not flying for several years, Greg purchased his first vintage aircraft, a 1943 Fairchild PT-23, and brushed up on his “tail-dragger” flying skills.
 Although that particular plane wasn't part of the Golden Age, it's what pushed him in that direction.

 Greg has hopes of restoring a 1931 Sikorsky S-39 one day, but first

 he has to rescue it from the bottom of a lakebed, where it sunk in